ENTREPRENEUR APPLICATIONSummer Application

 WHAT IS GET GIRLS GOING?

 Get Girls Going (GGG) empowers Black teen girls to create social enterprises that solve problems in the world, and in doing so equips them to be leaders that challenge racial and gender inequities that prevent them from success.
-Get Girls Going runs a 6 week summer incubator for Black high school girls who are selected to take part in a youth entrepreneurship program.
-To provide support for each girl in our program, GGG hires college women to work closely with our girls to ensure programmatic success.
+Get Girls Going runs a 6 week summer incubator for Black high school girls that are interested in entrepreneurship, innovation and changemaking.
+Every summer a cohort of Black teen girls are selected to be a part of the incubator through an intense application process.
+Each girl selected to be a part of the 6 week incubator program will be paired with a GGG entrepreneurship mentor and a GGG entrepreneurship advisor.
+GGG entrepreneurship mentors are Black/Brown in college who will work closely with our teen entrepreneurs throughout the incubator program.
+GGG Entrepreneurship advisors are women entrepreneurs from the Boston ecosystem or an expert in a field related to the ideas of the entrepreneur she will be advising.

 What does it mean to become a GGG Entrepreneur?